filthypotato/digital-pet/README.md

 }
 ```

-## Contributing

-Contributions are welcome!
-If you'd like to help:

-- Browse issues and TODOs in the code
-- Open issues for bugs or feature requests
-- Send a pull request with a focused change and tests where appropriate

 ## License

 This repository does not currently include a license.
 Add a LICENSE file if you want to set one.

-Happy hacking! 🚀